Hayashibara Museum of Art

 Note:Open on public holiday Monday but closed on the following day.
 Closed during the New Year holidays and in between exhibitions.

-Adults ¥500, High School Students ¥300, Junior High School Students and under and Registered Disabled + assistant free.
+Adults ¥500; High School Students ¥300; Junior High School Students and Under, Persons with Disability Certificates + Companion free.
 Special Exhibition Fees may be charged separately.

 Address: 2-7-15 Marunouchi, Kita-ku, Okayama-shi, Okayama 700-0823